 74 cinemas across Catalonia with a total of 528 screens are closing their doors today in protest against the new Film Act promoted by the Generalitat.
 The protest notes that the Department of Culture directed by Joan Manuel Tresserras has failed miserably in its talks with the Gremio de Empresarios de Cine de Cataluña.
-Just 24 hours earlier, some cinemas in Barcelona woke up yesterday with graffiti and stickers criticizing the cinemas.
-Por example, Renoir Les Corts, located in the district of Les Corts in Barcelona had daubbed ‘This cinema marginalizes the Catalan language’ and put several stickers on the film posters asking for films to be shown in Catalan.
+Just 24 hours earlier, some cinemas in Barcelona woke up yesterday with graffiti and stickers criticising the cinemas.
+Por example, Renoir Les Corts, located in the district of Les Corts in Barcelona had daubbed ‘This cinema marginalises the Catalan language’ and put several stickers on the film posters asking for films to be shown in Catalan.

 The same stickers also appeared in the Cinesa Diagonal and Gran Sarrià.
-The owner of the Renoir cinema, Enrique Gonzalez Macho, had publicly expressed his thoughts against the bill: “The linguistic standardization shouldn’t be at the expense of the film industry”, he said.
+The owner of the Renoir cinema, Enrique Gonzalez Macho, had publicly expressed his thoughts against the bill: “The linguistic standardisation shouldn’t be at the expense of the film industry”, he said.
 For Mr Gonzalez Macho this legislation “will mean a very drastic reduction in production, distribution and screenings and will limit supply and reduce some of it to ghettos.

 The screens tried a few weeks ago to show support for the Catalan language offering an alternative plan to the Government and only last December 12th, 52 of these screens projected films in Catalan for free.
 However, despite having scheduled two screenings – at four and six in the afternoon, with films agreed by the Generalitat, some of them blockbusters such as Planet 51, Millennium 2 or Lluvia de albóndigas – attendance was by no means massive and in some cases had a 0 percent occupancy.